tiagofsanchez/tiagofsanchez/content/posts/2020-08-03-over-engineering-your-digital-garden.md

 In short, I am big in over-engineering if your end goal is learning something new.

 That's it for now, thank you for reading ... ah, and now you can hit that ❤️ like button bellow!
-Fell free to abuse!
+Fell free to abuse it!